jparraporcar/crypto-dashboard-frontend/README.md

 ## Development & Local Testing

 For the development stage, you don't need to deploy the application in this repo in AWS for testing.
 You can run the project in your local machine by executing `npm start` and navigating to [http://localhost:3000](http://localhost:3000).
-However, the backend serverless infrastructure must be deployed in order to create the necessary resources in AWS.

-Even though it is possible to create local API endpoints by using the `serverless-offline`, it would also be necessary to deploy a local version of the DynamoDB database for some endpoints and this is out of the scope of this project.
-More info about infrastructure in the backend repo: [https://github.com/jparraporcar/crypto-dashboard-backend](https://github.com/jparraporcar/crypto-dashboard-backend).
+However, bear in mind that once you push the content to your main branch the deployment will be triggered

 ## Frontend Deployment